mrzealot/preprocessor/_posts/2020-05-01-dale-carnegie-hogyan-szerezzunk-baratokat.md

 > Ha egy pillanatra nem magunkkal volnánk elfoglalva és a másik ember értékeire gondolnánk, nem kellene olyan olcsó és hamis hízelgésre hagyatkoznunk, ami már majdnem _azelőtt_ kiszúrható, hogy elhagyná a szánkat.
 > > Now, if we stop thinking about ourselves for a while and begin to think of the other person's good points, we won't have to resort to flattery so cheap and false that it can be spotted almost before it is out of the mouth.

-Tudatosítsuk magunkban, hogy mind a munkás ismeretségeink, mint a személyes kapcsolataink másik végén olyan emberek vannak, akik szintén elismerésre vágynak.
+Tudatosítsuk magunkban, hogy mind a munkahelyi ismeretségeink, mint a személyes kapcsolataink másik végén olyan emberek vannak, akik szintén elismerésre vágynak.
 Próbáljunk ezért ilyen kis értékelés/elismerés morzsákat hagyni magunk után, amerre csak járunk!

 <br />